BorgwardtLab/WTK/README.md

 - Bastian Rieck ([GitHub](https://github.com/Pseudomanifold))

 ## Citation
-Please use the following BibTeX citation when using our method or comparing against it:
+Please use the following BibTeX citation when using our method or comparing to it:
 ```
 @InProceedings{Bock19,
   author    = {Bock, Christian and Togninalli, Matteo and Ghisu, Elisabetta and Gumbsch, Thomas and Rieck, Bastian and Borgwardt, Karsten},